sophearak/magic-window/Readme.md

 **Planned:**

-* Other actions on some file types (show pdf, play mp3, download zip etc.)
+* Other actions on some file types (show pdf, play mp3, download zip etc.).
-* Automatic reloading of files on change.
+* Automatic reloading of source code files on change.
 * Diff view of last change pushed to the client via `socket.io`.
 * Ability to share just one file or some files from the folder.
 * Editing functionality with a view of passing test / live css preview.
-* Breadcrumbs on file view (frontend has to be moved to `React` first so it's easy to work with)
+* Breadcrumbs on file view (frontend has to be moved to `React` first so it's easy to work with).

 ## Installation

-This utility is available on npm, so installation is a breeze.
+This utility is available on `npm`, so installation is a breeze.
 Use the **-g** flag:

 ```bash
 npm install -g extraverse